phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 522884
-#Number of Trump Tweets: 173314
+#Number of Trump Tweets: 173693
-#Number of Clinton Tweets: 109228
+#Number of Clinton Tweets: 109474
-#Number of Cruz Tweets: 105218
+#Number of Cruz Tweets: 105466
-#Number of Sanders Tweets: 74163
+#Number of Sanders Tweets: 74306
-#Number of Rubio Tweets: 24684
+#Number of Rubio Tweets: 24744
 #Number of Jeb!
-Tweets: 22202
+Tweets: 22259
-#Number of Carson Tweets: 7287
+#Number of Carson Tweets: 7297
-#Number of Kasich Tweets: 5622
+#Number of Kasich Tweets: 5668
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---